chamambom/my-terraform-cloud-journey/AZURE-Terraform/README.md

-### This repo contains AWS & Azure Terraform code samples that one can use as a reference.
+### This repo contains Azure Terraform code samples that one can use as a reference.

 ##### This is my quest to learn while demonstrating various Terraform features such as